VitalyVakhteev/VBOARD/README.md

 Use Maven for dependencies.
 Make sure to run the Postgres DB through `docker-compose.yml`, with `docker-compose up -d`.
-If you don't have data immediately initialized, use the .sql file in the `psql` folder under `src/main/java/VBOARD/` Then run the appropriate command referencing that .sql file using `psql` in your terminal of choice.
+If you don't have data immediately initialized, use the .sql file in the `psql` folder under `devdb` Then run the appropriate command referencing that .sql file using `psql` in your terminal of choice.

 Run the API by running `src/main/java/VBOARD/VboardApplication.java`